nicksstapleton/blog/_posts/2024-10-21-logos-buyers-guide.md

 	- Earn 5% annual reward coupon every February (Pro and Max only)
 	- Logos online sermon database (Pro and Max only)

 With the switch to a subscription format, Logos is able to introduce a lower price of entry, Al/cloud features, continuous feature upgrades, and a faster feedback loop for a better product.
+I am enjoying this change to subscription.

 ### Logos Subscription Pricing

+The price for each subscription tier varies.
+If you own a Logos 10 or earlier package, you can get a cheaper price than those who are all together new to Logos.
+Additionally, you can get two months free if you pay annually and five months free if you pay for two years upfront.
+Here's an overview of the pricing.

 ![](/assets/images/LogosSubscriptionPricing.png)